 The BS Program, offered through the Architecture and Facility Management Department within the College of Engineering Technology, is one of a broad array of two- and four-year programs focused on design, construction, and control of the built environment.
 The program has been designed as an upper division specialization for graduates of Ferris State University and community college Associate Degree Programs in Architectural Technology and related curricula.
 Accommodation may be made for graduates of other programs outside the construction disciplines.

-The program is accredited by the International Facility Management Foundation as achieving the highest standards of the association's guidelines for formal facility management education.
+The program is accredited by the ANSAC Accreditation Commission of ABET as achieving the highest standards of the commission's guidelines for formal facility management education.
 Also, all of the faculty currently teaching in the program are licensed architects and/or hold the IFMA Certified Facility Manager (CFM) designation.

 Facility Management is a significant function within the corporate structure.
 As defined within the International Facility Management Association's (IFMA) official statement: It is ". . . the practice of coordinating the physical workplace with the people and the work of the organization . . . integrating the principles of business administration, architecture and the behavioral and engineering sciences."